-The Wisconsin BBA is a Sophomore Admissions program.
+The Wisconsin BBA is primarily a Sophomore Admissions program.
 Most students are admitted to the University as Pre-Business majors and complete a one-year preparatory curriculum.
 So, becoming a Business major actually consists of two admission processes—first to the University, then to the Wisconsin School of Business itself.

 In the spring semester of their first year, students become eligible for admission to the business school.
 Successful applicants become Business majors the following fall.
 Approximately 60 percent of students who apply are accepted.

 Each year, though, the Wisconsin School of Business does admit a select group of incoming first-year students as Business majors.
 This is an invitation-only process known as the Wisconsin BBA Direct Admit Program.

 Transfer students are admitted based on when and from which institutions they are transferring.
 Please select the Transfer Student tab for more specific to your situation.

 As part of your Wisconsin BBA application, the admissions committee will be reviewing and assessing many different factors related to your education and involvement.
 Of the considered components, the following three factors will be reviewed as part of your application:

 This GPA is made up of the four required pre-business courses listed under Curriculum & Degree Requirements